What is Databricks? Functionalities and Importance

 Where does Delta Lake store the data?

 When writing data, you can specify the location in your cloud storage.
-Delta Lake stores the data in that location in Parquet format.
+Delta Lake stores the data in that cloud account location in Parquet format.

 Can I copy my Delta Lake table to another location?